Ayu0209/Commercial-Store-Sales-Analysis/README.md

 # Commercial Store Sales Analysis

-_Analyzing retail store sales data to extract insights into inventory performance and profitability using Excel, Python, and Power BI._
+_Analyzing retail store sales data to extract insights into inventory performance and profitability using Jupyter Notebook, Python, and Power BI._

 ---